Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness: Experiments

-For assessing the bias of text-to-image DMs and its mitigation, we inspect the publicly-available diffusion model Stable Diffusion v1.5 (SD \cite{Rombach_2022_CVPR}\footnote{\url{https://huggingface.co/runwayml/stable-diffusion-v1-5}}), its underlying large-scale dataset (LAION-5B \cite{schuhmann2022laion}\footnote{More specifically, the subset LAION-2B(en) available at \url{https://laion.ai/blog/laion-5b/}}) and pre-trained model (CLIP \cite{radford2021learning}\footnote{\url{https://github.com/openai/CLIP} with ``ViT-L/14''}).
-For the inspection, we created a new subset of LAION-5B with over 1.8 million images displaying humans with recognizable faces and in recognizable occupations (\cf Fig.~\hyperref[fig:dataset-stats]{4a}) and generated over 37,000 images with SD and \textsc{Fair Diffusion}, respectively.
-In total, we evaluated more than 2$M$ images for gender occupation biases.
-Our instruction tool is built around \textsc{Sega}\footnote{code publicly available at \url{https://github.com/ml-research/semantic-image-editing}} to edit images and guide the image generation toward fairer outcomes and employed FairFace\footnote{\url{https://github.com/joojs/fairface}} \cite{fairface} as $\kappa$ to classify facial (gender) attributes.
+For assessing the bias of text-to-image DMs and its mitigation, we inspect the publicly-available diffusion model Stable Diffusion 1.5 (SD \cite{Rombach_2022_CVPR}\footnote{\url{https://huggingface.co/runwayml/stable-diffusion-v1-5}}), its underlying large-scale dataset (LAION-5B \cite{schuhmann2022laion}\footnote{More specifically, the subset LAION-2B(en) available at \url{https://laion.ai/blog/laion-5b/}}) and pre-trained model (CLIP \cite{radford2021learning}\footnote{\url{https://github.com/openai/CLIP} with ``ViT-L/14''}).
+For the inspection and generation, we used $p=\text{``A photo of the face of a \{\textit{occ}\}''}$ as a text prompt, where \mbox{$\textit{occ}\in \{\text{``firefighter'', ``teacher'', ``aide'', ...}\}$}.
+In terms of fairness, we assume that an equal proportion of female- and male-appearing images is desired as derived from Def.~\hyperref[def:fair1]{1}.
+We present more details on our experimental setup, including measures to quantify DMs' inherited biases and the full experimental protocol in the Methods section.

-\paragraph{Prompt Design} We employed CLIP to identify relevant images in LAION-5B---i.e., depicting people in recognizable occupations---and computed text-image similarities between LAION-5B images and a text prompt representing an occupation.
-To this end, we used $p=\text{``A photo of the face of \{\textit{occ}\}''}$ as a text prompt and empirically determined a similarity threshold $s=0.27$.
-We also used this prompt to generate images with SD, where \mbox{$\textit{occ}\in \{\text{``firefighter'', ``teacher'', ``aide'', ...}\}$}.
-The whole list consists of over 150 different occupations\footnote{taken from \url{https://huggingface.co/spaces/society-ethics/DiffusionBiasExplorer}} and we generated 250 images for each occupation prompt.

-\paragraph{Fairness Assumptions} We make the assumption that an equal proportion of female- and male-appearing images is desired as derived from Def.~\hyperref[def:fair1]{1}~and~\hyperref[def:fair2]{2}.
-However, our work is limited by current classifiers (like FairFace) facilitating only binary-valued gender classification, whereas gender is clearly non-binary (further discussed in Sec.~\ref{sec:discussion}).
-Note that \textsc{Fair Diffusion} can, in principle, be applied to non-binary gender identities and may also be used to realize different target distributions.
-Moreover, we employed a fair boundary (i.e., allow for a deviation of $\pm4\%$) to soften this theoretical assumption.
-This way, we still try to account for the continuous spectrum of gender with its diversity and the fact that the birth rate and world population are naturally also not perfectly equal.

-\paragraph{Statistical Measures} We compute a per-group statistic (binary fe/male appearing) to further insight into the overall gender occupation bias in each component.
-Therefore, we divide the list of occupations into f and m, where, e.g., the f-group denotes more female-biased occupations.
-If the rate of female-appearing persons in LAION is $<\!0.5$ we use m and otherwise f, respectively.
-Subsequently, we evaluate these lists for each component and generate respective box plots.